charan1207/My-project/README.md

 //FOLDERS
 ---> images regarding webpages are given in img folder.
 ---> javascripts for validations and jqueries are given in js folder.
----> fonts for webpages are given in font folder.